 All embryo grading systems are subjective.
 While we can make educated guesses about an embryo’s potential based on the experience of many embryologists grading millions of embryos, there are many cases of embryos with poor grades that make pregnancies and perfect embryos that do not.
 Also, no matter the grading system, the embryo grades do not tell us what is going on inside the embryo genetically.

-We use grading systems to help us determine which embryos to transfer and/or freeze.
-At the Texas Fertility Center, embryo transfers occur either 3 days or 5 days after a retrieval.
+We use IVF embryo grading systems to help us determine which embryos to transfer and/or freeze.
+Embryo transfers occur either 3 days or 5 days after a retrieval.
 Because embryos are developmentally different on these days, we have different grading systems for day 3 (cleavage stage) embryos and day 5 (blastocyst stage) embryos.
 Each will be discussed in turn.

 Day 3 embryos are referred to as “cleavage stage” embryos.
 The reason for this designation is that the cells in the embryo are dividing (or cleaving) but the embryo itself is not growing in size.
 Think of a pizza.
 When you slice it, you create more pieces of pizza, but you do not increase the size of the pizza itself.
 This is what a cleavage stage embryo is like.
 The genetic material replicates and the cells divide, but the volume of the embryo does not differ from the volume of the unfertilized egg.